Zhang Dai

 何明台 He Mingtai (line 25)

-(Wang) Benwu's finger technique was round and calm, slightly carrying along a sort of glibness.
-Zhang Dai achieved his techniques (but) when he was still not fully proficient he used a bamboo stick to bring out (the rhythms).
-This was then called "playing together".19
+(Wang) Benwu's finger technique was round and calm, slightly carrying along a sort of slickness.
+Zhang Dai achieved his techniques (but) once he was fully proficient he deliberately returned to a raw state (sele) brought out through resisting over-smoothness; he was then praised for its compatibility.19

-At one time he formed with his fellow students Fan Yulan, Yin Ertao, He Zixiang, Wang Tu, Mei Yan, Ke Pingzi and so forth a One Silk Strand Association21 which met three times a month.
-It had a short directive that said,
+At one time he formed with his fellow students Fan Yulan, Yin Ertao, He Zixiang, Wang Tu, Mei Yan, Ke Pingzi and so forth a One Silk Strand Association.21 Each month they met three times.
+There was a short proclamation that read,

 Footnotes (Shorthand references are explained on a separate page)